-- By December 10, 2024 - Canada to confirm that there are sufficient numbers of staff, including at National and Regional contact centres, who have the authority to determine urgent requests, within and outside of business hours, and that requestors can immediately and easily indicate that their request is urgent. - Canada to ensure that requestors who submitted a non-urgent request that has since become urgent, have an accessible way to communicate the change of urgency. - By January 9, 2025 - Parties must co-develop objective criteria and guidelines for identifying urgent requests. - Parties to co-develop guidelines on coordinating between Jordan's Principle and emergency services, and how to triage and respond to multifaceted closer to compliance with the Tribunal's orders, the Back-to-Basics approach guides ISC's operations of Jordan's Principle.
+- By December 10, 2024 - Canada to confirm that there are sufficient numbers of staff, including at National and Regional contact centres, who have the authority to determine urgent requests, within and outside of business hours, and that requestors can immediately and easily indicate that their request is urgent. - Canada to ensure that requestors who submitted a non-urgent request that has since become urgent, compliance with the Tribunal's orders, the Back-to-Basics approach guides ISC's operations of Jordan's Principle.